adorad/adorad/docs/docs.md

 To choose a different type, use type conversion: the expression `T(v)` converts the value `v` to the type `T`.

-Unlike most other languages, V only allows defining variables in functions.
+Unlike most other languages, Adorad only allows defining variables in functions.
 Global (module level) variables are not allowed.
 There's no global state in Adorad (see [Pure functions by default](#pure-functions-by-default) for details).

 If you *absolutely must* need a global variable, you may do so using a <ins>Macro</ins>.